 WFW, after an application process of 8 years (they are currently in year 6 of the wait), will be GI Bill eligible program.
 This means while the program is already free to veterans, using the GI Bill will make things easier for these veterans.

 The big goal is to build more facilities so that they can offer classes to 450 students per year instead of about 100 the school currently allows.
 While supplies are appreciated, funds are preffered.

 Financial donations will help them to be able to gain more instructors and necessary extra space.
 WFW currently receives no federal, state, or municipal funding.

 If you would like to donate to Workshops for Warriors, please contact Amy at firstname.lastname@example.org or call 619-550-1620 for more information.
 We also invite you to follow them on Twitter at @WorkForWarriors.

-We are also on Twitter at @SFA_inc and are always happy to answer questions about shop floor solutions.
-Still run on floppy drives, or want an easier way to track data from your machines?
+Still running on floppy drives, or want an easier way to track data from your machines?
 Call us toll-free at 877-611-5825.